pl247/imm-tfcb/README.md

 # Terraform Cloud for Business with Intersight IMM

-This terraform plan creates various pools, policies, a UCS server profile template, and a UCS domain profile.
+This simple terraform plan for Intersight creates the minimum required pools and policies so that it can create a server profile template and a domain profile.

 To keep the code compact, and simple it references an Intersight policy bundle here: https://github.com/pl247/tf-intersight-policy-bundle

-If you do not like the defaults (IE: MAC and IP pools) that this plan creates, take a look at the policy bundle (link above) and feel free to modify them to what you want (see the pools.tf file).
-I am hoping to eventually make them all variables.
+The plan does not currently create a storage policy, so you will need to build that to your needs and reference it in your template.

 ### Directions